GoC-Spending/goc-spending-website-v1/site/content/methodology/index.md

 Up to 2016, the Treasury Board Secretariat published [Purchasing Activity Reports](https://www.canada.ca/en/treasury-board-secretariat/corporate/reports/contracting-data.html) that detailed government spending by calendar year.

 The [2016 Purchasing Activity Report](https://www.canada.ca/en/treasury-board-secretariat/corporate/reports/contracting-data/2016-purchasing-activity-report.html) states a total of $18.2B in contract spending that year ($17B for contracts $25k and above, and $1.2B for contracts under $25k).
-This is comparable to %total2016ContractSpending% in total 2016 contract spending included in the combined dataset, which provides a useful gut-check.
+This is comparable to {{< vars total2016ContractSpending >}} in [total 2016 contract spending](https://github.com/GoC-Spending/goc-spending-analysis/blob/master/general/effective-overall-total-by-year-2008-to-2017.csv) included in the combined dataset, which provides a useful gut-check.

 ### Linearized year-to-year effective spending